formkit/docs-content/api-reference/formkit-core.md

 Gets a node at another address.
 Addresses are dot-syntax paths (or arrays) of node names.
 For example: `form.users.0.first_name`.
 There are a few "special" traversal tokens as well:

-* $root - Selects the root node * $parent - Selects the parent node * $self — Selects the current node
+- $root — Selects the root node.
+- $parent — Selects the parent node.
+- $self — Selects the current node.

 ### address

-The address of the current node, from the root of the tree.
+The address of the current node from the root of the tree.

 ### clearErrors